 - Peel the plantains and cut them into 1 inch (1½ cm) slices.

-- Heat oil in a deep pan and deep fry the patties until they are a nice brown colour.
+- Heat oil in a deep pan and deep fry the patties until they are a slightly brown colour.

-- Drain on a kitchen towel, sprinkle with salt (generously if health permits, it really does make a difference!) and eat them while warm.
+- Drain on a kitchen towel, sprinkle with salt (generously if health permits, it really does make a difference!) while they are still warm.

-- You can keep them warm in an oven for a while.
+- Eat them while warm.
+You can keep them warm in an oven for a while.
 They’ll lose some of their crispness, but are still good!